-Roche took issue only with the current/off-label percentage, asking the Court not to assume that this 8% of current use was “not infringing”, but Roche did not go so far as to assert that any such use was infringing.
-By granting a blanket injunction in circumstances where 92% of the market is covered by the patents in suit (ie prior to 11 Aug 2019), the Court ignored the 8% of the market which is (on the allegations before it) already non-infringing.
+By granting a blanket injunction in circumstances where it was agreed that 92% of the market is covered by the patents in suit (ie prior to 11 Aug 2019), the Court ignored the 8% of the market which is (on the allegations and patents before it) non-infringing.
 But in refusing to extend that injunction beyond 11 August 2019, the Court refused (for now) to have a blanket injunction in place where 55% (8% + 47%) of the market is non-infringing.

 Roche commenced proceedings against Sandoz on 21 Dec 2017, less than a month after Sandoz obtained ARTG approval for Riximyo in Australia.
 Celltrion also obtained ARTG approval for its biosimilar rituximab (Truxima) on 14 Apr 2018.
 Roche has not commenced any proceedings against Celltrion at this stage, perhaps because Celltrion does not have an Australian presence nor an AU launch partner for this product.